Essential Instruments for Your Orthodontic Set

 • Protective eye shields: For the best surgical practices, eye shields protect the orthodontist and other employees from splatter.

-• Surgical scrubs: Although the staff can buy their own sets of scrubs, ordering uniforms for your team helps everyone feel included at an important job.
+• Surgical scrubs: Although the staff can buy their scrubs, ordering uniforms for your team helps everyone feel included.

 Do you need to stock orthodontic instrument kits and other supplies for your practice?
-Contact us to learn more about orthodontic products that you will need for your business, or browse our selection of orthodontic instruments.
+Our products are backed by the ProDent Promise — designed to last and guaranteed to satisfy — and we’re committed to spreading smiles, one instrument at a time.
+Contact us to learn more about the orthodontic products you will need for your business, or browse our selection of orthodontic instruments.